zkamvar/isc-proposal/isc-proposal.md

 Ultimately, these extra steps are significant burdens in a volunteer framework.
 These burdens not only result in lost contributions to existing lessons, but also lessons that were never developed.

-The Carpentries teaches 36 core lessons through its three Lesson Programs, Software, Library and Data Carpentry.
+For context, The Carpentries teach 36 core lessons through its three Lesson Programs, Software, Library and Data Carpentry.
-Of these, only six teach skills using R.
+Six of these lessons teach core R skills, but are widely used within and outside The Carpentries with 60,000 unique views for the "R for Ecologists" lesson alone from June to August 2022.
-In addition to the 30 other core Carpentries lessons that cannot take advantage of the benefits offered by R Markdown, the community is also using The Carpentries open source infrastructure to develop and share their own lessons on a wide range of topics in The Carpentries Incubator.
+In addition, there are over 100 community-developed lessons on a wide range of topics in The Carpentries Incubator, 15 of which use R.
-Some of these community-developed lessons teach skills using R, but most do not.
+This means that there are over one hundred lessons that potentially stand to benefit from literate programming.

 There have been attempts in The Carpentries community to enable literate programming for lessons teaching with languages other than R.
 Some lesson authors who work with Python have created a separate folder of Jupyter notebooks and render them to markdown (such as **Intro to MRI Data in Python**[^intro-mri]), which is then used as the input for the lesson.